meshcloud

 Tag KeyDescription

-${landingzone}The name of the applied Landing Zone.
-It contains no-landingzone in case the meshProject does not have a Landing Zone applied.
+${landingZoneName}The name of the applied landing zone.
+It contains no-landingzone if the tenant does not have a landing zone applied

 Tag sanitization